Keycapsss/Plaid-Pad/docs/solder-parts.md

 ### Capacitors 0.1uF (C4, C5)

 These have a larger pitch of 5mm.
-Simply bend the legs to match the pitch.

 <img src="img/plaid-pad-capacitors-0.1uf-1.jpg" height=400>